 --subnet-mode customto avoid using the default auto mode, which automatically creates a subnet in each Compute Engine region.
 For more information, see Subnet creation mode.

-Create a subnetwork, and specify the region and IP address range:
+Create a subnetwork, and specify the region and IP range:

 gcloud compute networks subnets create [YOUR_SUBNETWORK_NAME] \ --network [YOUR_NETWORK_NAME] --region [YOUR_REGION] --range [YOUR_RANGE]